syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### taskbarEditingTooltipTemplate `string`
 {:#members:taskbareditingtooltiptemplate}

-Specifies the template script for customized tooltip for taskbar editing in gantt
+Specifies the template script for customized tooltip for taskbar editing in Gantt

 #### Default Value: